-The group is the oldest employer’s health and safety organisation in Scotland having been around since 1937.
-It is non-profit making, self-supporting and affiliated to RoSPA, Safety Groups UK and the Scottish Chamber of Safety.
+Safety Group · West Scotland is the oldest employer’s health and safety organisation in Scotland and second oldest in the UK.
+Founded in 1937 it is non-profit making, self-supporting and affiliated to RoSPA, Safety Groups UK and the Scottish Chamber of Safety.

 In November 1937, a small number of executives from industrial firms throughout Scotland met in the Offices of Stewarts & Lloyds Ltd, Glasgow.
-The purpose of the meeting was to hear about the Local Industrial Safety groups that had been formed in England with the object of discussing accidents at work and to find ways of preventing recurrence.
-The membership of these groups was then confined to subscribers to the national Safety First Association’s Industrial safety service (now RoSPA).
+The purpose of the meeting was to hear about the Local Industrial Safety groups that had been formed in England.
+The object was to discuss accidents at work and find ways of preventing recurrence.
+Membership of these groups was confined to subscribers to the national Safety First Association’s Industrial safety service (now called RoSPA).

 In 1946, local Groups became autonomous and self-supporting, with memberships available to firms whether or not they were subscribers to RoSPAs industrial service.
 Through the early 50’s local safety groups expanded throughout Scotland and by 1964 there were 150 firms in the Glasgow group and 400 firms associated with Safety Groups in Scotland.